Metro Metro Area Baseball League Mission Statement

 Section 7 Games: All teams will provide a safe and regulation home field or make arrangements with other member associations for field slots.
 All teams will play 7 innings unless games end due to run rules, time limit or weather issues.
 League run rules:

 15 runs after 3 innings (unless the losing team has not batted thru their lineup.
 They will continue batting until having done so.
+This rule is not in effect during the MABL State Tournament.

 12 runs after 4 innings